-In the 2010 UCCS Climate Action Plan, specific, concrete actions were identified to achieve the ACUPCC goal to reduce our carbon footprint 20% by 2020 (from 2006 levels).
+In the 2010 UCCS Climate Action Plan, specific, concrete actions were identified to achieve the ACUPCC goal to reduce our carbon footprint 20% by 2020 (from 2006 levels.)
 Seven percent of that reduction is planned from changes in behavior, such as turning off lights or shutting down computers at night.
 Every member of the UCCS community is needed to support our goals to reduce our energy use and our greenhouse gas emissions.

 The purpose of the GOTO program then is four-fold:

-1. Identify opportunities to improve building occupant comfort and provide a better work environment for employees,
+Identify opportunities to improve building occupant comfort and provide a better work environment for employees,

 To optimize program goals, the GOTO program will be delivered on a building-by-building basis so that benchmarks can be established to measure the results of the program; within each building every department will be surveyed and reported separately.
 Office of Sustainability student employees will:

-Individual GOTO survey results will be shared only with the individual employee; departmental summary results will be posted to the Department Scores web page, and suggestions for departmental improvement shared only with the supervisors of that department.
+Individual GOTO survey results will be shared only with the individual employee; departmental summary results will be posted to the Departmental Scores web page, and suggestions for departmental improvement shared only with the supervisors of that department.
 Each individual and department who completes the GOTO survey will receive a sign with the GOTO logo to be displayed in their office, indicating their successful participation in the program.

-Greening of the Office Resources available for download:
+Greening of the Office Rankings: